-Including constructs such as “⊕” in an html file produces a variety of special symbols such as “⊕” in the example above.
-Utf-8 is a more compact form that may be easier to use depending on your web tools.
-With these links to 100 files each with 100 such constructs you can see how your browser displays these characters.
-The character is shaded unless its code is specified in Character entity references in HTML 4.
+Including constructs such as “⊕” in an html file produces a variety of special symbols such as “⊕” in this case.
+Utf-8 is a more compact form that may be easier to use depending on the tools you use to make web pages.
+Utf-8 is one of the native languages of TextEdit which comes with Mac’s OS X. Here is a series of code pages; you can see how your browser displays these characters.
+The character is shaded unless its code is specified in Character entity references in HTML 4. too.
 This page presents much of the same information in another form.
-Perhaps these are the most official and complete.
+Perhaps these or these are the most official and complete.
 I don’t know any browsers that come near to implementing a large fraction of these however.

 Internet Explorer 5.1 for Mac OS X, and Netscape 6.2.1 for Mac OS X agree on just about all of these official codes. “ϖ”, “℘”, “ℜ” are the only exceptions that I have noticed.